 |Majestic Ville Hotel|

 You will find many other restaurants to pick from.
-In addition, there are also grocery stores and pharmacies here, where you can pick some supplies from.
+In addition, there are also grocery stores and pharmacies here, where you can pick up some supplies from.

 Eating in Wli

 When in Wli, you won’t have as many options to choose from.
 Wli Waterfall Lodge that falls on the way to the waterfalls serves some delicious and reasonably-priced food.
 Basic refreshments and beverages can be found at the tourist information centre.

 My advice to you would be to carry some food with you – bread, chips, energy bars, chocolates could come in handy when you’re hungry with not many dining options around.
 You can also carry cup noodles, and other kinds of ready to eat foods.

 In case you plan on spending the night in Wli, your place of stay will most certainly serve freshly cooked food.
 As a matter of fact, the Voltans are said to be wonderful cooks.